 Casino dei Principi (The House of the Princes)

-Its door flanked by fanciful sphynxes, this long thin neo-renaissance building was completed in 1840 – but would not look out of place in any street in the centro storico of Rome.
+Its door flanked by fanciful winged sphinxes, this long thin neo-renaissance building was completed in 1840 – but is so accurate that it wouldn’t look out of place in any street in the centro storico of Rome.
 It currently houses a museum of seasonal exhibitions, as well as the Archive of the Roman School, the artistic and architectural movement that flourished between the two world wars.

 It is connected to the main house (Casino Nobile) by an underground tunnel.